ii-aegean/DS-CnRI/README.md

 Moraitou, E., Christodoulou, Y., Kotis, K., Caridakis, G. (2024).
 An Ontology-Based Framework for Supporting Decision-Making in Conservation and Restoration Interventions for Cultural Heritage, Journal on Computing and Cultural Heritage, volume 17, issue 3, Association for Computing Machinery (ACM). https://doi.org/10.1145/3653977

-Moraitou, E., Christodoulou, Y., Kotis, K., Caridakis, G. (2023).
-An Ontology to Support Decision-Making in Conservation and Restoration Interventions of Cultural Heritage, Proceedings of the International Workshop on Semantic Web and Ontology Design for Cultural Heritage co-located with the International Semantic Web Conference 2023 (ISWC 2023).
-Available at: https://ceur-ws.org/Vol-3540/

 1. The folder "Mapping rules" includes the rules which have been formulated using the MappingMaster DSL (O’ Connor, M. - Mapping Master [https://github.com/protegeproject/mapping-master]).
 2. The folder "MS Excel Forms - Examples" includes examples of filled forms.
 The forms have been used for two different cases at hand according to the different stages of the framework